jayeshjakkani/seng20_21_HW2/code/Scala_Readme.md

-Scala Version of Game of Life</br>
+Scala Version of Game of Life
 hello